In the previous chapter, we explained how to control the execution of specific processes based on conditions using if statements.

 else statement

-The statement following the else statement is executed if the condition is false.
+The statement following the `else` statement is executed when the condition is false.

-It is not possible for a statement to execute both a statement that executes if true and a statement that executes if false.
+It is impossible for both a statement to be executed when true and a statement to be executed when false.

-The following program is an example of the program created in the previous section rewritten with the "else" statement.
+The following program is an example of rewriting the program from the previous chapter using an else statement.

 #include <stdio.h>